matzsoft/adventofcode/tools/adventOfCode/README.md

 The separator line is just a line containing only one or more minus signs.
 It serves to mark the end of the optional part of the header.

-#### Modifications to the Package.swift File ####
+#### Patching the Package.swift File ####

-A very few of the problems required an external library in order to run.
+A very few of the problems require an external library in order to run.
 In that case, the Package.swift file must be modified with the information about the external library.
-The **patches** dirctory is used so that these modifications don't have to be made manually each time those problems are opened.
+A patch file (e.g. `day22.patch`) is created to record those changes so that they don't have to be reapplied manually each time.
+For more detail see the descriptions of the subcommands below.

-For the example above there are two files of interest, `patches/day07/Package.swift` and `patches/day07/Package.patch`.
-For more detail on how these are used see the descriptions of the subcommands below.
-But note that the `patches/day07/Package.swift` only exists when the **day07** problem is open.
-Furthermore the `patches/day07/Package.swift` file only exists when changes to the Package.swift file have been recorded.
-Lastly, the directory `patches/day07` does not exist if problem **day07** is closed and has no required Package.swift changes.

 ## Operation of the Tool